-Configurable probe (failover from) and failover (failover to) interfaces are shown below:
+Configurable probe (failover from) and failover (failover to) interfaces are shown:

-NET1 - the default probe interface.

-Cellular - the default failover interface for cellular-capable models.

-NET2 - the default failover interface for non-cellular models.

-- 3. When you have completed the OOB Failover set-up, ensure the OOB Failover status is set to Enabled, then, click Apply, a confirmation is displayed. - 4.
-On the Network Interfaces page the Failover Interface will display "Configured for OOB Failover" beside the interface name.
+- NET1 the default probe interface. - Cellular the default failover interface for cellular-capable models. - NET2 the default failover interface for non-cellular models. - 3.
+When you have completed the OOB Failover set-up, ensure the OOB Failover status is set to Enabled, then, click Apply.

+A confirmation displays.

+4. On the Network Interfaces page, the Failover Interface displays "Configured for OOB Failover" beside the interface name.

-5. When failover is triggered, the interface will be marked with the warning: OOB Failover Active to an Admin user when logged in.
+5. When failover is triggered, the interface is marked with the warning: OOB Failover Active to an Admin user when logged in.

-Note:It may take up to five minutes for a failover to actually occur once the probe stops connecting to the probe address.
+It may take up to five minutes for a failover to actually occur after the probe stops connecting to the probe address.

-Note: The shortcut button Enabled/Disabled is disabled or removed when an interface is in active failover.
+The shortcut button Enabled/Disabled is disabled or removed when an interface is in active failover.